Anya92929/DL-crypto-api-auto-recommendation/README.md

 ```
 ### Multi-HyLSTM Training and Evaluation

-### Deep learning experiments including embedding training, API recommendation
-The directory deep_Learning_experiments includes our code for API recommendtation training and testing, as well as extensive comparisons with intermediate baselines.

 ## Comparison with Codota
 We compare our approach with the state-of-the-art code completion plugin Codota.
 We manually collect 245 test cases by decompiling 9 Android apps and locating the cryptographic API method invocations in the codebase.
 The decompiled java source code can be found [here](https://github.com/Anya92929/DL-crypto-api-auto-recommendation/tree/main/Comparison_with_Codota).
 We marked each test case location with the note "CRYPTOGRAPHIC API CALLSITE xx" so that the test case can be located by searching the keywords "CRYPTOGRAPHIC API CALLSITE".